 This 106-acre working forest conservation easement ensures the use of “best management practices”, which promote sustainable forestry, wildlife habitat improvement and protection of surface and groundwater quality.
 The easement also protects the natural, undeveloped scenery along Glines Hill Road in Madison and Eaton.

 The Dannies Family donated the original easement on 94 acres in 2006; then, in 2015, they worked with USVLT to amend the original easement to add 12 acres of land.
 As conservation easements protect land “in perpetuity,” amending them can be a complicated process that involves the approval of the Attorney General’s Charitable Trust Unit Office.
-USVLT’s Board is profoundly thankful to the Dannies Family for their generosity, and also thankful for their patience as staff navigated the waters of a formal easement amendment process.
+USVLT’s Board is profoundly thankful to the Dannies Family for their generosity, as well as their patience during the easement amendment process.

 The Dannies easement is consistent with the Town of Eaton’s Comprehensive Master Plan, including: